 Work Experience covers a range of activities which students can get involved in to support their college learning and develop industry and employability skills.
 Ranging from attending a work placement with a local employer, to working on community projects, we even have students who have completed work placements and projects in Greece, Germany and many more.

 Students are encouraged to source their own placements in industry.
 This is a good way to practice job search and interview skills, as well as ensuring you will be able to get to it.

-When you start your placement, you will need to complete your workbook (or project record if a group activity).
+The College will support you to record and keep a log of your work placement.
 It is vital that you have this record, as it shows what you have learned.
 You will have learned skills which you can add to your CV or UCAS application, and it is always well regarded by employers to see that a student has completed work experience.